ProseMirror/website/markdown/guide/intro.md

 The core library is not an easy drop-in component—we are prioritizing modularity and customizeability over simplicity, with the hope that, in the future, people will distribute drop-in editors based on ProseMirror.
-As such, this is more of a lego set than a matchbox car.
+As such, this is more of a Lego set than a Matchbox car.

 There are four core modules, which are required to do any editing at all, and a number of extension modules maintained by the core team,